 IL = -20log10|S21| dB

-A2-7 Influence of the calibration antenna feed cable

-a) Flexing cables, adapters, attenuators, extra pathloss cable & connector repeatability.
+A2-7 Influence of the calibration antenna feed cable, i.e. flexing cables, adapters, attenuators, extra pathloss cable & connector repeatability

 During the calibration phase this cable is used to feed the calibration antenna and any influence it may have upon the measurements is captured.
 This is assessed by repeated measurements while flexing the cables and rotary joints.
 The largest difference between the results is recorded as the uncertainty.